Monty1029/TicTacToe_Android/README.md

 A simple Tic-Tac-Toe game for Android.

-Complete version for future workshop use.
+Complete demo version for Android Studio workshop.